Science

 Antioxidants are chemicals that fight "free radicals".

-This can lead to a range of human diseases from heart diseases to cancers.
-Antioxidants are molecules that give up their own electrons to neutralise free radicals, thus protecting healthy cells in the body.
+This can contribute to a range of human diseases.
+Antioxidants are molecules that give up their own electrons to help neutralise free radicals, thus offering greater protection for cells.

 Free radicals come from smoke, alcohol, pollution, pesticides and heavy metals.
-Antioxidants include vitamin C, copper, zinc and manganese, and are thought to help slow the aging process.
+Antioxidants include vitamin C, copper, zinc and manganese.

 Xanthones